 The FAFSA asks for a lot of information.
 To respond to questions accurately, be sure to:

-- Count all sources of income.
+• Count all sources of income.
 You'll need to include income and assets, such as investments and savings, as well as earnings from any jobs for both the student and parents.
-Untaxed sources of income such as Social Security, disability, and worker's compensation, should also be reported on your FAFSA application.

-- Provide the correct parent information (if yours are divorced).
+• Provide the correct parent information (if yours are divorced).
 There are guidelines about how to report parent information on the FAFSA if they are divorced or separated.
-For instance, you would report the parent you lived with longest during the past 12 months.
-If you lived with both parents equally, you should list the parent who provided you the most financial assistance.
+For instance, you would report the parent who provides you with the most financial assistance.
 You will also need to report a stepparent's financial information if the parent you report is remarried.

 6. Only listing schools you’re definitely applying to